frostsnap/frostsnap/README.md

 This repository is comprised of the following components:

-- [device/](/device/) - The firmware which runs on esp-32 microprocessors, handles message IO, user interaction, and display.
+- [device/](/device/) - The firmware which runs on ESP-32 microprocessors, handles message IO, user interaction, and display.
 - [coordinator-cli/](/coordinator-cli/) - A simple CLI Bitcoin wallet which instructs devices what to do over USB serial.
 It can also post to Nostr!
 - [frostsnap_core/](/frostsnap_core/) - Software library for handling the state of Frostsnap coordinators and devices, and how they respond to messages of different kinds.
 - [frostsnap_comms/](/frostsnap_comms/) - Software library for how the devices and coordinators serialize different types of bincode messages.

-All of this code is completely free open source software under the XXX license.
+All of this code is completely free open source software under the MIT license.

 ## Flashing a Dev Board